William S. Messervy

-William Sluman Messervy (August 26, 1812 – February 19, 1886) was an American trader on the Santa Fe Trail who in 1850 was elected to represent the New Mexico Territory in the United States House of Representatives, but did not take his seat.
+William Sluman Messervy (August 26, 1812 – February 19, 1886) was an American trader on the Santa Fe Trail who in 1850 was elected to represent the New Mexico Territory in the United States House of Representatives.
+He did not take his seat because Congress did not yet recognize New Mexico’s territorial authority.

 He later served as Secretary of the Territory and in 1854 was acting Governor of New Mexico.

 In 1854, Messervy returned to his home town, Salem, Massachusetts, where he was elected as Mayor and became a Justice of the Peace.

 Early life

 Messervy was born and raised in Salem, Massachusetts, the son of Captain William Messervy and his wife Eliza Passarow, who had been married in Boston in May 1810.
 His father was a ship’s master in the East Indies trade, among others.
 He was named for his maternal grandfather, Captain William Sluman, who had been killed while in command of a private armed vessel during the American Revolutionary War.

 Messervy was the eldest son in a family of ten children.
 A younger brother, Thomas, went to sea in a whaler.